jrosen48/utk-homepage/content/post/2023-12-09-dear-colleagues-dear-friends-dear-family/index.md

 I feel more of the third category, and I hear more of the fourth category, like a gate has been opened to it.
 But I also feel . . . the same.
 Some specifics.

 - I worked with colleagues to send [a letter to NARST's leaders](https://joshuamrosenberg.com/post/2023/10/24/letter-in-support-of-our-colleagues-in-narst/) after three members of the wider NARST community were murdered or kidnapped.
-The response from NARST was a disappointment - I felt that pit in my stomach.
+When I first read a message from colleagues and friends, I felt like I had been sleeping, not responding or reaching out to check in before.
+We wrote the letter; it took too long, and it was a small thing, but it felt important and right, like doing a small thing to right a wrong.
+The response from NARST, though, was a disappointment - I felt that pit in my stomach.
 I don’t know how to classify this.
 It still feels wrong.
 It stings a bit.

 - I read stories like this one - reliable polling showing that [around 20% of Americans think the Holocaust was a myth](https://www.economist.com/united-states/2023/12/07/one-in-five-young-americans-think-the-holocaust-is-a-myth) - and they make me feel sick.
 It’s not even the number that makes me feel sick.
 There are lots of wackadoodle anywhere, including in the United States.
 It’s that some of my colleagues and even friends seem unconcerned by these statistics, as if they don’t matter because of who they are about, or because of . . .
 I really don’t know.
 It’s as if they think Jews deserved it, or deserve it, or that it’s not a pressing problem, because . . .
 And it often turns to violence.
 I am not a cautious person by nature, but when I heard of our place of worship pursuing bullet and bomb-proof glass, it seemed like a good thing to do.